dvdmc/turtlebot_unizar_docker/README.md

 ```
 sudo cp /etc/udev/rules.d
 ```
-When the Docker is executed, the rules will be copied using a volume.# turtlebot_unizar_docker
+When the Docker is executed, the rules will be copied using a volume.